cloudflare/cloudflare-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 #### **IR Report**

-The Incident Report (“IR”) is the primary method of communication to the client on an issue and may contain some or all parts of what is written within the ticket.
+The Incident Report ("IR") is the primary method of communication to the client on an issue and may contain some or all parts of what is written within the ticket.

 The person writing the report will vary depending on the severity of the issue and the responsible area.
 Upon completion of the draft report, it is critical to ensure that the report is reviewed by Cloudflare management for content, commitments and professional presentation.
 Once the report is approved it may be published to the client.